Abhijeetbyte/SolidCal/README.md

 # Volume Calculator

- This calculator is to easily calculate the volume of geometric solids including a **Cylinder, Cone, Cuboid, Sphere**.
-The input values can be given multiple metric/unit:  mm, cm, in.
-The volume of every shape is calculated differently using different formulas.</br>
+ This calculator is to easily calculate the volume of geometric solids including a **Cylinder, Cone, Cuboid,** and **Sphere**.
+ The input values can be given in multiple metric/units:  mm, cm, in, and the volume of every shape is calculated differently using different formulas.</br>
-User can select the desired shape from the Shape drop-down list and the entry fields are automatically configures as per input requirements for each mentioned shape.
+User can select the desired shape from the Shape drop-down list and the entry fields will automatically configure as per input requirements for each mentioned shape.
 # Features
-* Standard Calculator functionality which offers basic operations and evaluates commands immediately as they are entered.
+* Standard Calculator functionality offers basic operations and evaluates commands immediately as they are entered.
 * Multiple shapes and Metric/Unit operations.
 * Auto Liters conversion as per selected unit